Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 What makes it stand out:

-- Professional-grade — used by healthcare practitioners
+- Professional-grade — healthcare practitioners actually use this stuff.

-- Third-party tested — every batch verified
+- Third-party tested — every single batch gets verified.

 Considerations:

-- Higher price point than consumer brands
+- It’s got a higher price point than most consumer brands.

 🥈 #2 NOW Foods Magnesium Glycinate — Best Value